tokkonopapa/WordPress-IP-Geo-Block/README.md

-Post Geo Block
+IP Geo Block
 ==============

 A WordPress plugin that blocks any comments posted from outside your nation.

 ### Features:

-1. This plugin will get a country code from the posting author's IP address.
+1. This plugin will examine a country code based on the posting author's IP address.
 If the comment comes from undesired country, it will be blocked before Akismet validate it.

 2. Free IP Geolocation REST APIs are installed in this plugin to get a country code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

-3. Original validation function can be added using `post-geo-block-validate` filter hook with `add_filter()`.
+3. Custom validation function can be added using `ip-geo-block-validate` filter hook with `add_filter()`.

 ### Installation:

-1. Upload `post-geo-block` directory to your plugins directory.
+1. Upload `ip-geo-block` directory to your plugins directory.
 2. Activate the plugin on the Plugin dashboard.

 #### Settings

 - **Service provider and API key**
-    If you wish to use `IPInfoDB`, you should register from [here][IPInfoDB] to get a free API key and set it into the textfield.
+    If you wish to use `IPInfoDB`, you should register from [here][register] to get a free API key and set it into the textfield.
+    And `ip-api.com` and `Smart-IP.net` require non-commercial use.
+If you wish to use those, you should put a word (anything you like) into the textfield.

 - **Text position on comment form**
     If you wish to put some text message on your comment form, please select